Tel.: +1 (617) 627-3402

 - Tufts has just received support for an NSF summer research program Visiting and Early Research Scholars’ Experience in Math (VERSEIM-REU).
 Our program is aimed at students early in their college career, and we are committed to enhancing the educational experiences of first-generation or underrepresented undergraduate students.
 Please check out the website!

-- Here is the video for a recent talk on work with colleagues, James Webber and Eric Miller of the Tufts ECE department.
+- Here is the video for a talk in Vienna in 2021 on work with colleagues, James Webber and Eric Miller of the Tufts ECE department.

 - Here are the slides for a purer talk and here are slides a more applied talk on our analysis of artifacts in limited data X-ray CT with Leise Borg, Jurgen Frikel, Jakob Jorgensen.
 Both were given at the SIAM Imaging Sciences Meeting, June 2018, Bologna.
 Here is a preprint of the article.